-I have been designing for embroidery for over 20 years, most embroidery is stitched on fabric, whether that fabric is used for clothing, home decorating or bridal gowns, the techniques used are relatively the same.
+"I have been designing embroidery for over 20 years and most embroidery is stitched on fabric, whether that fabric is used for clothing, home decorating or bridal gowns, the techniques used are relatively the same.
 The fabric is what holds the thread together. "

-My works in paper are created in this manner.
-Each piece starts with either a giclee or photograph I have taken.
-The print is then digitally scanned into my workstation and thread is drawn and manipulated on top of the image.
-Once the Digitizing is complete the real challenge begins.
-The print need to be cropped and carefully mounted onto an embroidery machine and stitched using on occasion up to 100,000 individual stitches.
+Each work starts with either a giclee or photograph I have taken.
+The print is then digitally scanned and thread is drawn and manipulated on top of the image.
+Once the Digitizing is complete, the print need to be cropped and carefully mounted onto an embroidery machine and stitched using up to 100,000 individual stitches.
 The challenge is how much thread the paper can absorb before it starts to disintegrate from all of the holes.

 The mood of the work is often transformative, adding thread graffiti to a construction sign, adding a giant thread mural to the side of a building or transforming a bleak landscape into a vibrant scene.
 The works in paper incorporate assemblage as well, often combining multiple prints together to form multi layer compositions.